wowczarek/pbnet/README.md

 ### Building and installing PBNET

 1. Download the source on a Linux host, type `make`.
-This will build the host daemon, host/pbnet, compile the assembly files, include inline code and build all sources into `./pb2000/build`.
+This will build the host daemon, `host/pbnet`, build the `hd61700` assembler, compile the assembly files, include inline code and build all the resulting sources into `./pb2000/build`.
 2. Copy files from `./pb2000/build` onto the PB-2000 however you like.
 There is a script included `pb2000/sendfile.sh` which cleans up Pascal sources and sends files to a serial device with optional speed limit in Bps (bytes per second), which translates to a per-byte delay.
-With an MD-100 or FA-7, you shouldn't need a speed limit or delay, but if you get  `Read Fault` while loading the file using MENU -> load -> rs232c, slow it down.
+With an MD-100 or FA-7, you shouldn't need a speed limit or delay, but if you get  `Read Fault` while loading the file using MENU -> load -> rs232c, slow it down. *Note:* the `Read Fault`s I encountered were most likely due to a bug in my DL-Pascal pre-release.
 3. Go into CAL mode, type `do build.bat`.
 This will build the `PBNET.DLE` library, `PBNET.UNI` unit file and the `net.exe` tool. ***Warning:** `build.bat` cleans up the sources after the build, including removing itself.*
 4. To compile anything against PBNET, both `PBNET.UNI` and `PBNET.DLE` are required, but once compiled, `PBNET.UNI` can be deleted.